-Charles has long experience fishing and camping in the Northeast.
+Charles has long experience fishing, hiking, exploring, and camping in the Northeast.

 Location, Location, Location

-Fluke like to stay cool, not hot, not cold, cool.
-This is accomplished by hunting in shallow warmer water "sometimes called flats", early in the spring when the water is cold and heading to deeper cooler water during the summer as the water warms.
-Remember these location tips to put yourself where the fish are to be successful.
+Fluke like to stay cool.
+Not hot, not cold, but cool.
+They accomplish this by hunting in shallow warmer water "sometimes called flats", early in the spring when the deeper water is cold.
+A Fluke tends to head to deeper cooler water during the summer as the water in the back bays warms up.
+Remember these location and water temperature tips to put yourself where the fish are to be successful.

 Drift Sock Technique

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

 © 2012 Charles Kikas

 grizzlyff from Sugar Hill, GA on July 01, 2012:

 Thanks for the informative article, I almost wish I was back in South Jersey this summer to have another go at summer flounders, also enjoyed catching the winter variety when I lived there.
 I only fly fish now, and have occassionaly caught flounder that way, although ususally as a bycatch.